jaraco/configparser/README.rst

 Python 3.2+.
 To help maintaining a version you want and expect, a versioning scheme is used where:

-* the first three numbers indicate the version of Python 3.x from which the backport is done
+* the first two numbers indicate the version of Python 3 from which the backport is done

-* a backport release number is provided after the ``r`` letter
+* a backport release number is provided as the final number (zero-indexed)

-For example, ``3.3.0r1`` is the **first** release of ``configparser`` compatible with the library found in Python **3.3.0**.
+For example, ``3.5.2`` is the **third** backport release of the ``configparser`` library as seen in Python 3.5.
+Note that ``3.5.2`` does **NOT** necessarily mean this backport version is based on the standard library of Python 3.5.2.

-A single exception from the 100% compatibility principle is that bugs fixed before releasing another minor Python 3.x.y version **will be included** in the backport releases done in the mean time.
-This rule applies to bugs only.
+One exception from the 100% compatibility principle is that bugs fixed before releasing another minor Python 3 bugfix version **will be included** in the backport releases done in the mean time.

 Maintenance
 -----------